Neighbourhood shopping centres in Montreal: Galeries des Sources

 In 1992, the Xtra store and M Store closed after Steinberg went bankrupt; Super C and Club Biz replaced the former Xtra store.
 Winners occupied the former M space in 1994, alongside a Club Ultima.

 In 1993, the west mall entrance was discontinued in favor of a Coconuts play park (which closed in early 1999; now a dental office and pediatric medical centre).

 Club Ultima closed in 1996, with a 10-screen Cinemas Guzzo occupying the old space in 1998.
 There is no mall entrance to Cinemas Guzzo.
 There was no outdoor entrance to Club Ultima, thus the indoor Club Ultima entrance became a Rubino shoe store.
 The Rubino shoe store moved to the old Stokes warehouse store in the early 2000s, with EconoSport occupying the old Rubino space, and it is currently used by Benix & Co.

 Club Biz went bankrupt, and its previously occupied site became Bureau en Gros which officially launched on June 1, 1996 (though the store had already opened its doors before that date).

 Also, Consumers Distributing left the mall in 1996, with its current tenants Corbeil Appliances occupying the first half of it in 1998.
 The second half was occupied by a Stokes warehouse store.

 In the late 2000s, Bouclair reduced its space, and an Elixir restaurant took the other half of the former Bouclair space.
 Following the expansion of Canadian Tire in 2009, the mall entrance for Canadian Tire was closed, and L'Aubainerie Entrepôt took the old mall entrance.

-In 2024, the Cinemas Guzzo movie theatre closed.
-A CineStarz Deluxe movie theatre will replace it.
+In 2024, the Cinemas Guzzo movie theatre closed and was replaced by a CineStarz Deluxe movie theatre in October 2025.